Swamy-s-Tech-Skills-Academy-AI-ML-Data/creative-ai-mini-kit/docs/demo_script.md

 ---

+### Flexibility Note

-_Note: This script is flexible - adjust timing based on audience engagement and questions_
+This script is flexible - adjust timing based on audience engagement and questions.